IronstoneInnovation/mistral_demo/README.md

 # Mistral Demo

+Not *only* Mistral!
+It started with Mistral, and then it grew...

-A collection of simple yet fully functional chatbot apps to demonstrate how easy it is to use a locally-hosted Mistral LLM.
+A collection of simple yet fully functional chatbot apps to demonstrate how easy it is to use a locally-hosted LLMs.
 The architecture is just a straightforward Streamlit app that uses an Ollama server running locally to host the LLM and handle the requests from the app.
 And thanks to Streamlit the entire project is pure Python - no HTML, CSS or javascript to deal with!

 ## Setting up